compsy/u-can-act/README.md

   SITE_LOCATION:     http://myproject.io
 ```

-So after cloning the repo, be sure to create an `.env.local` file with at least the variables above.
+After cloning the repo, be sure to create an `.env.local` file with at least the variables above.

 When using the rake task to generate a new project (`bundle exec rake "deployment:create_project[myproject]"`), a `.env.local` file is automatically generated for you.
 But when switching to one of the existing projects in the repo, you need to set the above variables in `.env.local`.

 ### Organization-specific settings
 Organization specific settings can be found in the `projects/<project-name>` folder. `config/settings.yml`.
 One of the variables that should be defined is the `PROJECT_NAME` environment variable, which will translate to `application_name` in `config/settings.yml`.
 This variable is used in determining the directory for organization specific configuration files such as locales (e.g., files in the directory `projects/my_organization/*` are used if `application_name` is `my_organization`).

 The file structure of the `my_organization` directory in the `projects` directory should be as follows: